ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 ![Edit Expression](../img/visual-programming/dm-use-reduce-array-function.gif "Use array reducer")

-Now you have successfully configured the transformation function using the Data Mapper.
+Now, you have successfully configured the transformation function using the Data Mapper.

 The following is the source associated with this guide along with a main function to invoke the transformation function with some sample data.